Archive 7 Types of Cyberstalking Parents Need to Know About

 What Is Cyberstalking?

-By cyberstalking, a stalker uses technology to contact and harass their victim.
-This causes the victim to feel unsafe and scared.
-Cyberstalking can be similar in some points to cyberbullying; cyberbullying can happen by cyberbullies who are the same age as the victim, while cyber-stalkers are usually adults.
-Cyberstalking is something that’s not resolved without intervention.
-Statistics indicate that in 75 percent of the cases, the situations escalate without intervention.
+In cyberstalking, a stalker uses technology to contact and harass their victim.
+This causes the victim of cyberstalking to feel unsafe and scared.
+Cyberstalking can be similar in some points to cyberbullying.
+However, there are also differences: Cyberbullying can happen by cyberbullies who are the same age as the victim, while cyber-stalkers are usually adults.

 7 Different Types of Cyberstalking